Manivela/p2pgames/README.md

   - players can't play each others moves.
   - players can use the history feature from the example to continue playing from a move in the past.
   - game is reset if both players leave.
-- message each other using the very basic messaging UI
+- message each other using the very basic messaging UI (disabled for liability concerns)
   - the order of messages should be the same for everyone thanks to the YArray data structure.
   - automatically scrolls when messages start overflowing the container.
 - play the backgammon game made by [Bruno Nunes](https://github.com/bnunesc/react-backgammon) with another person in your room